Who Is Sally Field?

 After giving birth to a second child in 1972, Field returned to acting in 1973 with the short-lived sitcom The Girl with Something Extra.
 Field played a young newlywed with ESP on the show, which lasted only one season.
 Reconnecting to her craft, Field studied acting at the Actors Studio with famed teacher Lee Strasberg.
 Strasberg became a powerful mentor, encouraging Field to move away from her goody-two-shoes television image.
 This new part of her transformation also included divorcing her husband in 1975.

 After several auditions, Field landed a role in 1976's bodybuilding film Stay Hungry with Jeff Bridges and Arnold Schwarzenegger.
 She co-starred as a party girl, a far cry from the innocent characters she played on the small screen.
 That same year, Field entered a new phase of her career with the television movie Sybil.
 She showed great emotional range as a woman with multiple-personality disorder, winning her first Emmy Award for her work on the TV film.
-Returning to the big screen, Field appeared in 1977's Smokey and the Bandit, playing a runaway bride who catches a ride from a trucker (played by Bert Reynolds).
-Field and Reynolds became romantically involved on the set of film, and starred together in several light-hearted comedies, including 1978's Hooper and 1980's Smokey and the Bandit II.
+Returning to the big screen, Field appeared in 1977's Smokey and the Bandit, playing a runaway bride who catches a ride from a trucker (played by Burt Reynolds).
+Field and Reynolds became romantically involved on the set of the film, and starred together in several light-hearted comedies, including 1978's Hooper and 1980's Smokey and the Bandit II.

 It was a dramatic role that brought Field her first Academy Award.
 In 1979, she starred as a gutsy, determined mill worker who tries to unionize her workplace in Norma Rae.
-Field received raves for her performance and netted the Best Actress Oscar, beating out the likes of Jane Fonda, Marsha Mason, Jill Clayburgh, and Bette Midler.
+Field received raves for her performance and netted the Best Actress Oscar, beating out the likes of Jane Fonda, Marsha Mason, Jill Clayburgh and Bette Midler.
 She continued to take on dramatic fare, starring opposite Paul Newman in 1981's Absence of Malice.
 In the film, Field played a ruthless journalist.

-Re-teaming with Jeff Bridges, Field starred in the 1982 romantic comedy Kiss Me Goodbye as a widow trying to rebuild her life.
+Re-teaming with Bridges, Field starred in the 1982 romantic comedy Kiss Me Goodbye as a widow trying to rebuild her life.
 Her character is haunted by her late husband's ghost (played by James Caan), who does not approve of her new love interest.
 For her work on the film, Field was nominated for a Golden Globe Award.

 From Big-Screen Actress to Work as a Director